 On the upside, hitting the support in the same year could imply a quick bounce higher.
 Although as we move through the predicted plots, we would update the model with final numbers.
 Income stagnation, interest rates stalling or being slashed, etc. will have an impact on timelines.
 However, we’ve factored in everything we know at this point, and the bias is even a little higher to the upside.

 Now remember, this is only two models combined.
 The more you can combine, the higher the rate of potential precision.
 Currently we use just over 200 different models to make our internal indicators.
 To be honest however, the dates are pretty similar, and the price targets are pretty close using just these two.

 What This Means For Prices

 Let’s assume inflation hits the target every year for the next 4 years.
-In the unlikely event that it does, a typical home would cost around $621,000 in 2021 dollars.
+In the unlikely event that it does, an average home would cost around $621,000 in 2021 dollars.
 That’s a sticker price that’s 20% lower than today’s price.
 If you’re wondering why I said “unlikely,” it’s because inflation has been about 25% below target for the past 5 years.
 An increase in interest rates, would make it even less likely for inflation to hit target.
 I’m an optimistic guy though, so let’s go with FrannyMo’s “firing on all cylinders” and assume we hit those targets.